 Observant readers will note that all the metal items can be detected by — you guessed it — metal detectors.
 Not naked-body scanners.

 The article also goes on to repeat the cleverly worded:

 “Every item on display, legal on the street but illegal on-board a plane, was voluntarily surrendered by the passenger with the item; none of the items was seized forcibly by TSA.”

-Sure, you don’t have to give up your property, which will then be sold all over the country.
+Sure, you don’t have to give up your property, which will then be sold at state surplus stores all over the country.
 But if you don’t, you won’t be able to fly.
 So you “voluntarily surrender” your belongings.